openbikesensor/portal/UPGRADING.md

   it will need to be mounted to `api/config.py` in the container.
 Ignore the Keycloak options for now.
 * Run the database reset script: `docker-compose run --rm api python tools/reset_database.py`
-* Run the database migration script: `docker-compose run --rm api python tools/import_from_mongodb.py mongodb://mongo/obs`.
-You might need to adjust the URL.
+* Run the database migration script:

+    ```bash
+    docker-compose run --rm \
+        -v $PWD/export:/export \
+        api \
+        python tools/import_from_mongodb.py mongodb://mongo/obs \
+        --keycloak-users-file /export/users.json
+    ```
 * Shut down the `mongo` service, you can now remove it from docker-compose.yaml
 * Start `keycloak` and configure it, similarly to how it was configured in the development setup (but choose more secure options).
 Update the API config file to match your keycloak configuration.
+Import the file `export/users.json` into your realm, it will re-add all the users from the old installation.
+You should delete the file and `export/` folder afterwards.
-* Start `api`, `worker` and `frontend`
+* Start `api`, `worker` and `frontend`.